"""Sequence provider class."""

 # Construct trapezoidal gradient from rise, flat and fall sections

-# Transfer mV floating point flat amplitude to int16 if amplitude check passed
+# Transfer relative floating point flat amplitude to int16 if amplitude check passed

 # Define rise, flat and fall sections of trapezoidal gradient on spectrum card time raster